notnagol3/lab06_3/README.md

 # lab06_3
-So far have everything up to part2 step 3.
+So far I have everything up to part2 step 2 bullet point 2.

 To run code simply run .uproject.